gammasim/simtools/README.rst

 simtools provides:

 * libraries for simulation model management and model database interface
-* tools for the preparation and configuration of simulation production
+* tools for the preparation and configuration of simulation productions
 * applications for simulation model parameter derivation and validation
 * standardized interfaces and data products independent of the underlying simulation software (e.g., `CORSIKA <https://www.iap.kit.edu/corsika/>`_, `sim_telarray <https://www.mpi-hd.mpg.de/hfm/~bernlohr/sim_telarray/>`_)
 * I/O and reporting tools for the MC simulation model parameter and production database